Fine-tuning the ESM2 protein language model to understand the functional impact of missense variants: INTRODUCTION

-In this study we aim to harness the power of protein language models \cite{Bepler2021}, ESM2 in particular \cite{Lin2023}, for variant classification and interpretation.
-Previous studies have shown the effective fine-tuning of ESM2 for various tasks \cite{Schmirler2023,Schreiber2023}.
-Here, we fine-tune the model for identification of various protein features at amino acid resolution, then utilize it to: 1) find features that are enriched in pathogenic/benign variants, which can be considered as critical functional regions, 2) compare the characteristics of proteins with reference or alternate alleles to understand how missense variants affect protein functionality.
-We show the application of our models to reclassify variants of unknown significance (VUS) in gnomAD \cite{Chen2023}.
-We also demonstrate how we can use our models to gain insight into the protein- and feature-specific impact of missense variants.
+To address these gaps, we harness the power of protein language models (PLMs), specifically ESM2 \cite{Lin2023}, for variant classification and interpretation.
+PLMs, such as ESM2, have demonstrated remarkable potential in capturing structural and functional properties of proteins through pretraining on large-scale protein sequence data \cite{Bepler2021}.
+Recent studies have shown the efficacy of fine-tuning ESM2 for various downstream tasks \cite{Schmirler2023,Schreiber2023}.
+In this study, we fine-tune the ESM2 models to assess various protein features at amino acid resolution (Figure \ref{fig_esm_finetune}), then utilize it to: 1) find features that are enriched in pathogenic vs. benign variants, which can be considered as critical functional regions, 2) compare the characteristics of proteins with reference or alternate alleles to understand how missense variants affect protein functionality (Figure \ref{fig_diff_inference}).

-\section{Methods}
+Furthermore, we demonstrate the practical application of our model by reclassifying VUS in the gnomAD database \cite{Chen2023}.
+By integrating our feature-based approach, we also provide protein- and feature-specific insights into how missense variants influence protein structure and function.
+This work not only contributes to improving variant interpretation but also offers a framework for leveraging PLMs to elucidate the functional impact of genetic variation.

+\section{METHODS}